philc/book-notes/relationships/the happy sleeper - heather turgeon.md

   * Sleep wave lets you both respond to your child, while also making it clear that the baby is responsible for soothing.
   * Steps:
     * Put baby down awake.
-Say the same stately every time before leaving.
+Say the same statement each time before leaving.
 "Love you; rest well.
       I'll be right outside."
-It's crucial that it's said exactly the same every time.
-Both parents.
-      Tone should be calm and matter of fact.
+The statement should be consistent each time, and the tone should be calm and matter of fact.
     * If they don't cry, then leave them be.
     * If they're crying, wait for 5 minutes.
-The enter, stand at the door, or crib, where the baby can see you, and say your script, and then leave.
+Then enter, stand at the door, or crib, where the baby can see you, and say your script, and then leave.
 You should be in there only 7-10 seconds.
       Babies will protest for 20-60m the first night.
 Don't add any new steps, like patting her back, when you enter.
 She will be guessing whether she did something different to get that